Where things stand in 5 of the Trump administration’s highest profile immigration cases

 Kseniia Petrova

-Harvard Medical School researcher Kseniia Petrova, a Russian national, describes herself as a “nerdy 30-year-old scientist” who “only want(s) to be in the lab.”
-The Department of Homeland Security accuses her of lying to federal officials and deliberately trying to smuggle frog embryo samples into the US from Paris.
+Harvard Medical School researcher Kseniia Petrova, was charged Wednesday with trying to smuggle frog embryos into the US from Paris after the Department of Homeland Security accused her of lying to federal officials.

+The Russian national now awaits a judge’s decision on whether she will be deported to Russia.
+A hearing on her case was held Wednesday in Vermont.

-She’s been in an ICE detention center in Louisiana for nearly three months.
+Petrova, 30, has been in an ICE detention center in Louisiana for nearly three months.
+A lawyer for Petrova could not be reached for comment.
+It is unclear if she is being moved from the ICE facility.

 In a statement this month, Petrova admitted that she failed to review US customs protocols but said she believed the embryos – “non-toxic, non-hazardous and non-infectious” – would not cause issues.